July 7, 2020 How to Collect Valuable Consumer Data without Upsetting Customers

 Don’t be creepy!

-A few years ago, Danielle Citron, an attorney and law professor wrote a piece for Forbes, in which she urged consumers to turn off the default “always” setting on their smart phone apps’ location tracker.
+A while back, Danielle Citron, an attorney and law professor wrote a piece for Forbes, in which she urged consumers to turn off the default “always” setting on their smartphone apps’ location tracker.
 You can see why retailers and restaurants would be really interested in knowing where their customers are.
-But I don’t know about you, when I get a notification in my Starbucks’ app that a store nearby has two-for-one latte deal going on, it kind of freaks me out.
+But I don’t know about you, when I get a notification in my Starbucks’ app that a store nearby has a two-for-one latte deal going on, it kind of freaks me out.
 I haven’t given Starbucks explicit permission to track my location — but I haven’t turned the tracking feature off in my phone either because I often use the mobile-ordering feature and the app needs to know where I am when I place my order.
 It’s a conundrum!

 So what’s the best practice here?
 It’s perfectly acceptable to collect data if your customers give you permission to do so, as long as you use it in the way you’ve told them you would.
 If you’re asking for a customer’s location so you can send them special offers when they’re near your business, that’s reasonable.
 As noted earlier, if you want birthdays and anniversaries so you can share special offers, that’s fine, too (it goes without saying that you should also make good on your promises!).

-Since consumers are increasingly concerned about how their personal data is being used so the last thing you want to do is alienate them.
-The General Data Protection Regulations (GDPR) have gone into effect in Europe (and also affect businesses in other countries that do business with European Union countries) and it’s a safe bet similar regulations will soon take effect in the U.S.
+Consumers are increasingly concerned about how their personal data is being used so the last thing you want to do is alienate them.
+Back in 2018, the General Data Protection Regulations (GDPR) were put into effect in Europe (and also affect businesses in other countries that do business with European Union countries) and the California Consumer Privacy Act (CCPA) went into effect January 1, 2020 showing us that safeguarding data is a growing, global concern.

 Among the GDPR requirements you should pay attention to: stricter consent requirements (consent to must be explicit and verifiable); increased rights for individuals with regard to how their data is used and more transparent data-use information (businesses must provide information about how they plan to process or use personal data).
-Again, even though the U.S. yet doesn’t have its own version of GDPR, you might as well start implementing best practices now so when regulations are introduced, it won’t be too disruptive to the way you do business.
+Again, even though many countries don’t have their own version of GDPR, you might as well start implementing best practices now so when regulations are introduced, it won’t be too disruptive to the way you do business.

 What’s the most valuable customer data?